 Military Leave

 The Company is committed to protecting the job rights of employees in the uniformed services.
 The Company grants military duty leave in accordance with the requirements of the Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”) and any applicable state and local laws.
 USERRA prohibits discrimination against employees, and provides reemployment protection and other benefits for veterans and employees who perform military service.
 The Company prohibits retaliation against any employee who requests a leave of absence under this policy.

-Religious Observance
+SAN FRANCISCO MILITARY PAY PROTECTION

+Eligible San Francisco employees who are called to active military duty are eligible to receive up to 30 days per calendar year of military differential pay during their period of active military duty.
+Military differential pay is defined as the difference between the amount of the employee’s gross military pay and the amount of gross pay the employee would have received from the Company had the employee worked their regular work schedule during leave.

+Military differential pay is available to employees engaged in any active military service, including training, drills, and natural disaster relief.
+Military differential pay must be used in daily increments of one or more days at a time.
+The Company reserves the right to offset military differential pay by any other military leave benefits provided to the employee pursuant to any other law or Company policy.
+The Company further reserves the right to recoup military differential pay with interest if the employee does not return to work within 60 days after release from active military service, consistent with applicable law.Religious Observance

 The Company will make a reasonable effort to adjust work schedules, if necessary, to accommodate your religious observances.
 The Company will consider granting you time off from work unless doing so will create an undue hardship on the business.
 The Company asks that you use your vacation time for this purpose.
 Once your vacation time is exhausted, you will still be allowed further time off for religious observances, but the time off will be unpaid.
 You must notify Human Resources and complete a request form at the start of the calendar year, (or upon commencement of employment), or as soon as you become aware of the need to take time off.